eXascaleInfolab/bench-vldb20/README.md

 - Remarks:
     - All algorithms are ran using the parameters that yield the best accuracy/effciency recovery tradeoff.
     - `Results` subfolder will be populated with the recovery results.
-For matching scenarios and datasets the restuls will be overwritten.
+For matching scenarios and datasets the results will be overwritten.
     - Launch the program with `--help` to see additional command-line parameters.